-Davidson is the author of Empire and Exile: Postcolonial Readings of Selected Texts of the Book of Jeremiah and a co-editor of the forthcoming book, Islands, Islanders and the Bible: RumiNations.
-He has authored various essays that explore the Hebrew Bible from postcolonial and gendered perspectives.
-He has given presentations at 30 conferences and academic societies, including the Hein-Fry Lecture Series in Tacoma, Washington, as well as the Sarah Ann Gill Memorial Lecture in Barbados.
+Davidson is the author of Empire and Exile: Postcolonial Readings of Selected Texts of the Book of Jeremiah, as well as Writing/Reading the Bible in Postcolonial Perspective, and a co-editor of Islands, Islanders and the Bible: RumiNations.
+He is currently co-authoring Postcolonial Biblical Criticism: A Guide for the Perplexed and co-editing Prophetic Otherness , both of which should be completed in 2019.
+He has authored various essays that explore the Hebrew Bible from postcolonial, gendered, and several critical perspectives.

-A member of the Society of Biblical Literature, Davidson is on the steering committee of the Israelite Prophetic Literature Section as well as the Postcolonial Studies and Biblical Studies Section.
-He serves on the editorial board of Black Theology: An International Journal.
-Davidson is an ordained clergyperson within the United Methodist Church.
+A member of the Society of Biblical Literature, Davidson serves as the General Editor of Semeia Studies.
+In addition, he Chairs the steering committee of the Israelite Prophetic Literature Section and serves on the Bible and Empire as well as the Reading/Writing Jeremiah program units of the SBL.
+His other professional memberships include the Society for the Study of Black Religions.
+He also serves on the editorial boards of Biblical Interpretation and Black Theology: An International Journal.
+Davidson is an ordained elder within the United Methodist Church (New York Annual Conference).